joernwell/large-jsonb-demo/Readme.md

 - Do not use a `GIN` index: GIN is not an index to optimize the exact search for data records via attributes in JSON.
 The GIN index is used for special JSON comparisons (e.g. `@>` operators).
 The GIN index requires additional storage (factor 3).
 The execution time for updates is also significantly longer than without the GIN index.
 - For exact searches, create a _standard_ index for each required attribute in the `where` clause of the `select` statement.
 Searching for JSON attributes is then just as fast as searching via table columns.
 - Run `vacuum full` on the `toast` tables (and not on the full table).
-Updating the 'toats' table is much faster than optimizing the entire table.
+Updating the `toast` table is much faster than optimizing the entire table.

 ## How It Works (Java code)